 Here’s the recipe to a cream I’ve been working on for part of my mom’s Christmas present.
 She absolutely adores all things roses and the color pink, so I think she’ll love this!
 (Update: So, I never can wait to give gifts to people & already gave my mom some of this.
 She LOVES it.
 Success!) :)

 There are a few things to remember when making this homemade cream:

 Use the utmost care in sterilizing everything that touches the cream.
 I use the sanitize cycle in my dishwasher to pre-wash all utensils, bowls, jars, everything!

-- It may take a few times to get the hang of making creams.
+It may take a few times to get the hang of making creams with beeswax.
 Don’t get discouraged if the first batch doesn’t turn out quite right.
 Make sure to follow the directions and beat for the full 15 minutes.
 The cream will thicken up more once it settles into the jar.
 If you still have problems, leave me a note in the comments and I’ll try to help you troubleshoot!
 (For a cream that uses emulsifying wax and comes together more easily – check out Basil Anti-Aging Face Cream HERE.)

 - handful of organic dried rose petals (or even better, fresh ones!)